robustzurcher/promotion/README.md

 We develop two software packages in support of this research.
 We ensure transparency, reproducibility, and extensibility by documenting both of them online.

-* `ruspy`.
-(2019).
+* `ruspy` (2019).
 A Python package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based Rust (1987).
 More details are available in our [online documentation](https://ruspy.readthedocs.io/en/latest/#).

-* `robupy`.
-(2019).
+* `robupy` (2019).
 A Python package for robust optimization.
 More details are available in our [online documentation](https://robupy.readthedocs.io/en/latest/#).